Since its launch in 2015, Google Search Console has changed a lot, giving webmasters more tools and reports to improve their websites.

 With all information neatly located in one place, it’s much easier to analyze and filter keywords, pages, countries, and devices according to a specific criteria as well as to see the accurate ranking information provided by SE Ranking—unlike Google Search Console that updates your rankings once in three days, SE Ranking can provide you with the latest data.

 Eventually, the integration of these tools can help you expand the database of keywords, improve rankings for underperforming keywords, optimize URLs with a low CTR, and identify the content type that drives traffic.

 To connect GSC to SE Ranking, you have to select your project, choose the Analytics & Traffic section, click on the Connect Google Search Console button, and Continue.
 Make sure that beforehand you’ve logged in to your Google account that is linked to Google Search Console.

 If you want to connect to Google Analytics as well, you can do it in the same window.

-The recently updated Google Search Console can help you take a fresh look at your website to see how well you will be scoring with the new Performance and Page Experience reports.
-With even more data available, you can easily assess which pages perform well and which need further improvement, thus build a well thought out promotion strategy.
+Google Search Console can help you take a fresh look at your website to see how well you will be scoring with the Performance and Page Experience reports.
+With even more data available, you can easily assess which pages perform well and which ones need further improvement, thus building a well-thought-out promotion strategy.